-I regularly represent communications clients before the FCC in a variety of policy and transactional matters, including merger and rulemaking proceedings such as those addressing net neutrality, deregulation of broadband services and the availability and pricing of special access services from incumbent carriers.
-In addition, a key part of my practice is advising broadband, VOIP and other telecom competitors on their ever-changing regulatory obligations and helping them obtain the FCC approvals they need to operate.
+I regularly represent communications clients before the FCC in a variety of policy and transactional matters.
+These include rulemaking proceedings, such as those addressing how to accelerate the deployment of broadband facilities, net neutrality, and the availability and pricing of business data services from incumbent carriers.
+In addition, a key part of my practice is advising broadband, VOIP and other telecom competitors on their ever-changing regulatory obligations and helping them obtain and maintain the FCC approvals they need to operate.

 I also appear before the FCC in complaint and enforcement proceedings, including: